chrisbrownie/flamingkeys.com/_drafts/2012-05-15-outlook-2010-error-when-moving-folder-in-another-users-mailbox-cannot-copy-this-folder-because-it-may-contain-private-items.md

   first_name: Chris
   last_name: Brown
 ---
 This error occurs when you try to move a folder in another user’s mailbox that contains private items (duh!).
 Upon Googling (Binging) this you’ll see people sprouting about how this is a bug that’s been around forever, it’s something Microsoft should fix, yada yada yada.
 The fact of the matter is, private items are private for a reason, and by design.
-You can mark items private so that without your express consent, no other user – not even one with “Full Control” over your mailbox – can see them.
+You can mark items private so that without your express consent, no other user – not even one with "Full Control" over your mailbox – can see them.
 Allowing users to see and move private items is a somewhat trivial exercise, but the solution is relatively evasive on the internet, so here goes:
 Open Outlook as the user whose mailbox the private items are in.
 Click on File, Account Settings and then Delegate Access.
 <a href="https://www.flamingkeys.com/wp-content/uploads/2012/05/image.png"><img style="display: inline" title="image" alt="image" src="{{ site.baseurl }}/assets/image_thumb.png" width="240" height="179" /></a>
 Click on Add, then find the account of the user who’s receiving the error.
 Complete the dialogue so the settings below are set (at minimum):